Srinivas Group of Institutions: Nursing

 The group has an institute offering courses in nursing.
 A Shama Rao nursing school offers three and half years diploma in nursing.
 The college was started in 2003.
 The candidate desiring admission must have passed pre university course in science stream with biology as one of the subjects.
 The clinical facilities are in and around Mangalore city.

 Computer Application

-The Srinivas Institute of Management studies offers M.C.A* course.
+The Srinivas Institute of Management studies offers M.C.A course.
 The B.C.A course is offered by Srinivas College of Computer and Information Sciences.
 Both the colleges are affiliated to Srinivas University.
 The M.C.A as well as B.C.A courses are of three years duration.
 The minimum requirement of admission to B.C.A is 45% pass marks in a pre university course.
 MCA course is also offered by Srinivas Institute of Technology, Valachil, Mangalore.
 The college is affiliated to VTU Belgaum.

 Business Administration

 The Srinivas Institute of Management studies offers two-year full-time M.B.A course.
 The B.B.M course is offered by Srinivas First Grade College has a duration of three years.
 Both of these colleges are affiliated to Mangalore University.
+Srinivas Institute of Technology, Valachil also offers two-year full-time M.B.A course affiliated to VTU, Belagavi.